shendypratamaa/nvim-lsp/README.md

 # Neovim-lspconfig 🐣
-*This is repo migration from nvimscript* 🛸
-*notes : moving native support, from coc-nvim to native lsp* 🚀
+*This is repo migration from neovim vim-script* 🛸 *notes : moving native support, from coc-nvim to native lsp neovim* 🚀
 ## Whatever you want to call this 🌈
 > Feel free to clone this 📦<br>
   Feel free to edit all configuration, based on this configuration 🧛,